Secreta mulierum: Astrology

 The author also attributes certain body parts to the twelve signs of the Zodiac.
 For example, the formation of the feet and sole is attributed to Pisces.
-Thus, it can be seen that astrological influence on reproduction was a popular idea to this author and others in this time.
+Thus, it can be seen that astrological influence on reproduction was an idea to this author in this time.

 Edition and Translation

 Lemay, Helen Rodnite.
 Women's Secrets: A Translation of Pseudo-Albertus Magnus's De secretis mulierum with Commentaries.
 SUNY Series in Medieval Studies.
 Albany: SUNY Press, 1992.

 Barragán Nieto, José Pablo (ed., trad.), El De secretis mulierum atribuido a Alberto Magno, Porto, Fédération Internationale des Instituts d’Études Médiévales / Turnhout, Brepols, 2012.